gajos112/Windows-Scheduled-Task-Parser/README.md

 ![alt text](https://github.com/gajos112/Windows-Scheduled-Task-Parser/blob/main/Images/Windows%20Scheduled%20Task%20Parser.png?raw=true)

 # How does it work?
 First of all, if you want to understand how this tool works, you need to understand the structure of Windows Scheduled Task.
-The entire structure is exmplained by Microsoft under this link: https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-schema.
+The entire structure is explained by Microsoft under this link: https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-schema.
 And this is the documentaion that I was used creating that tool.

+## How can we create a task?

 # Attribution
 "Icon made by Freepik from www.flaticon.com"